Time Warner reports solid quarter thanks to cable networks and movie studio

 Although regulators ultimately approved a deal between a cable operator and a media company when Comcast (CMCSA) bought NBCUniversal from GE (GE) in 2011, there are concerns the Justice Department, the FCC and others may take a tougher look at AT&T and Time Warner.

+Anthony DiClemente of Nomura Securities wondered whether Time Warner and AT&T were underestimating regulatory risks and concerns.

+But Time Warner general counsel Paul Cappuccio said he was not overly worried that the deal will be shot down.
+He stressed, as Bewkes has since the merger was announced, that combining with AT&T would not be anti-competitive.

-Still, investors had reason to cheer Wednesday regardless of what ultimately happens with the AT&T deal.
+Despite some of the concerns about the AT&T deal, investors had reason to cheer Wednesday.
 Time Warner reported sales of $7.2 billion for the quarter, up 9% from a year ago and ahead of analysts' forecasts of $7 billion.

 The company's adjusted operating profit rose 12% to $2.1 billion, or $1.83 a share.
 Wall Street was expecting earnings of $1.37 a share.